Estimating The Environmental Impact Of Southern California’s Great Methane Leak

 In addition to footing the bill for relocating people and addressing the leak, SoCalGas faces lawsuits from the city and local residents claiming that the company failed to properly maintain its facility.

 Starting in mid-November, SoCalGas tried to plug the well but failed.
 So the gas company began drilling a relief well on Dec.
 4, expecting to reach its target, 2,600 meters below the surface, in February.
-The company also proposed to divert and incinerate some of the methane, but that plan has been scuttled because of concerns about potential explosions.
+The company also scuttled a risky proposal to divert and incinerate some of the methane.

 SoCalGas did not respond to C&EN’s requests for comment.